 To see the pricing of each product variant, the associated shipping rates, and additional production information, click on the More details button.

-Assuming you would be shipping within the United States, the shipping cost for a single shirt will be USD 4.
-Typically, you would charge the same shipping cost from the customer so that the customer is paying for the order shipping.
+Assuming you would be shipping within the United States, the shipping cost for a single shirt will be $4.
+Typically, you would charge your customer the same shipping cost so that the customer is paying for the order shipping.

 The retail price that you choose for your products is completely up to you, however, we recommend a minimum profit margin of 40% for your business to grow with Printify.